Diamond Tennis Bracelets: A Guide

 Whether you’re a massive Grand Slam tennis season fan, or you’re simply looking for a subtle flash of diamonds, you can never go far wrong with a gorgeous tennis bracelet.
 The beauty of these bracelets is that you can dress up or down – anything from tea dresses (strictly no hats) in the Royal Box at Wimbledon to jeans and a crisp white shirt for Sunday lunch – and they’ll always add a touch of glamour.
 Plus, they come in a variety of shapes, sizes and precious metals and they look great on men and women.
 Depending on your style and budget, there is the perfect diamond tennis bracelet out there for everyone.

-Claw Set 3.00ct Round Diamond Tennis BraceletA classic diamond tennis bracelet, set in 18ct gold this bracelet has an array of seventy-two glistening round brilliant cut diamonds held in a claw setting. -
+Claw Set 3.00ct Round Diamond Tennis BraceletA classic diamond tennis bracelet.
+This 18ct bracelet has an array of approximately sixty-seven glistening round brilliant cut diamonds held in a claw setting.

 Why are they called tennis bracelets?